cosmic-zip/hacker-heuristics/README.md

 The necessary browser configuration can be found here.
 For further info go to the project's website.
 Freenet
 A darknet I have not yet tested myself, since I only use TOR and I2P is Freenet.
-I heard that it is not that populated and that it is mainly used for filesharing.
+I heard that it is not that populated and that it is mainly used for files haring.
 A lot of nasty stuff also seems to be going on on Freenet - but this is only what I heard and read about it.
 The nasty stuff issue of course is also true for TOR's hidden services and I2P.
 But since I haven't been on it yet I can't say anything about that.
 Maybe another user who knows Freenet better can add her/his review.
 Anyhow...:
 You get the required software here.

-If you want to find out how to use it - consult their helpsite.
+If you want to find out how to use it - consult their help site.

 # Secure Peer-to-Peer-Networks GNUnet